Aptera Motors: Aptera solar electric vehicle

-Aptera Motors Corp planned to have four stages of prototypes for its Aptera solar vehicle, with the third stage of prototypes nearing the final production design, and the fourth representing a prototype that's identical to production vehicles.
+Aptera Motors Corp. announced four planned generations of prototypes for its Aptera solar vehicle, with the third stage of prototypes nearing the final production design, and the fourth representing a prototype that's identical to production vehicles.

-The first planned production Aptera vehicle in 2019 was a two-seat, three-wheeled passenger battery electric vehicle (BEV).
-The company claimed the vehicle would get a predicted EPA test-cycle range of up to 1,000 miles, with solar panels that could add up to 40 miles of range per day, making it the most efficient motor vehicle designed for mass production at the time, with the longest battery range.
-Embedded solar panels were designed to contribute up to an estimated additional 40 miles per day from sunlight under optimal conditions.
-Most American drivers drive less than 30 miles per day.
+The 2019 planned production Aptera vehicles are two-seat, three-wheeled passenger battery electric vehicle (BEVs).
+The company planned 4 models with different battery sizes and predicted EPA test-cycle ranging from 250 miles up to 1,000 miles.
+The initial "Launch Edition" model is planned to have a 42 kWh (usable) battery pack and a predicted range of 400 miles.
+This would make it the most efficient motor vehicle designed for mass production, with the longest battery range announced at that time.
+Embedded solar panels were designed to add up to an estimated 40 miles per day from sunlight under optimal conditions.

 The 2019 design included two or three 50 KW wheel hub motors.
 Aptera announced in June 2022 a detailed plan to scale in-wheel motor production in Slovenia by Elaphe.
-Due to issues with getting the Aptera in-wheel motor design to production it was replaced in 2024 with a standard front-wheel drive axle design for the production model.
+Due to issues with getting the Aptera in-wheel motor design to production, the in-wheel motors were replaced in 2024 with the existing production front wheel drive electric motor.

 Another prototype of the Aptera vehicle was shown in January 2025 at the Consumer Electronics Show.
 The prototype shown at CES 2025 was "nearly" ready for production.
 The carbon-fiber and fiberglass panels of the vehicle were made with production tooling, however the diecast metal suspension arms and the injection-molded interior components were not.